Lab on hardware-software digital systems codesign

 Tools and design flows

 Division of tasks between SW and HW.
-Design of peripherals for the ARM AXI4 bus.
 Integration of HW components in a multi-core system.
-Simulation and debugging at the system level.
+Simulation and on-chip debugging at the system level.

 Keywords